|

 A collection of Open-Source Mapping tools.

-My goal is to provide free, powerful web applications that make Mapping easy and accessible.
+My goal is to provide free, powerful web applications to help make Mapping easy and accessible.

 To do this, I am learning how to make an Open-Source project sustainable and figure out a way to get paid for my time working on it.
 This is an overview of my progress so far.